 Instead of dropping $150 on a device to heat, measure, and mix a bottle of formula, parents can prepare bottles the old-fashioned way -- by following the instructions on the package.
 A little effort can save a bundle.

 Modern diaper bags can be chic but expensive.
 With a backpack or bag large enough to hold a few diapers, a portable wipe container, a change of baby clothes, and a snack, who needs a special diaper bag?

 Many parents find that the store-brand counterparts to brand-name disposable diapers work just as well and can save a lot of cash.
-For example, an 84-count package of size 3 Huggies runs about $27 at Target, while 222 diapers of the same size in Target's Up & Up brand cost $33.
+For example, an 88-count package of size 3 Huggies runs about $24 at Target, while nearly double that number -- 160 diapers of the same size -- costs just $22 for Target's Up & Up brand.

 Cheapism.com participates in affiliate marketing programs, which means we may earn a commission if you choose to purchase a product through a link on our site.
 This helps support our work and does not influence editorial content.